Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the Philadelphia Greats.

 Morimoto PA (Old City)

-Dining at the restaurant: Morimoto is taking reservations for indoor and heated outdoor dining.
+Dining at the restaurant: Morimoto is taking reservations for indoor dining.

 Takeout: Morimoto offers takeout and delivery.

 It can be hard to pick a restaurant for dinner before a show on the Avenue of the Arts, but you cannot go wrong with Estia.
 There’s a homey, Mediterranean feel to the place, and Estia specializes in Greek cuisine, especially grilled whole fish, many of which are flown in from the Greek islands.
 To start, try the avgolemono, a Greek chicken and rice soup brightened with fresh lemon, and some of the spreads served with grilled pita—the htipiti, with roasted red peppers and feta, is a fan favorite.
 When you do have tickets to a show, order the prix fixe so you can taste a little bit of everything without missing your curtain.